kunuraja/rent-video/README.md

 GET /videos - For getting the list of videos (Both available and unavailable)

-The postman collection is added to this project repository.
+The Postman collection has been added to this project repository.

-PUT /students/{studentId}/subjects/{subjectId}/exams/{examId} - For registerin a registered student into the exam for the corresponding subject